netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/ DNS-configuration.md

-# NetScaler DNS configuration using Citrix ingress controller
+# NetScaler DNS configuration using Netscaler ingress controller

 NetScaler can be configured as an Authoritative Domain Name Server (ADNS), DNS proxy server, DNS resolver, or Forwarder.
 You can configure DNS resource records such as SRV records, A records, AAAA records, NS records, SOA records, and so on which can load balance on external DNS servers.